lyahdav/analytics-limn-analytics-data/README.md

 - Generate HTML output with `--html` argument.
 Uses `C3.js` for generating HTML CFD: ![CFD HTML](CFD_Html.png)
 - `phab-stats-config.json` is git ignored (as it should be).
 Instead copy `phab-stats-config.sample` to `phab-stats-config.json` and modify accordingly.
 - Remove all computation related to points (not used in Kanban)
+- Added script `phab_report.py` (adapted from [this gist](https://gist.github.com/robwiss/9c7e2bcf2af063635288), mentioned in [this task](https://secure.phabricator.com/T5214)) that lists all tasks in a given workboard column.
+  - Usage: `./phab_report.py --project 'My Project' --column 'My Column'`
+  - This script currently cannot determine the column of a task that was never moved between columns.

 Assumptions:
 - When tasks are complete they are resolved in Phabricator and kept in the same workboard; there is no "Done" column in your workboard